 1. Locate the fuse block and remove the fuse block cover.
+2. On 7000 models, open the left-side access panel.
+The fuse block is behind the coolant overflow tank.

-2. Remove both access panels and the hood.
+3. On 9000 models, remove both access panels and the hood.
 Locate the fuse block in front of the engine.